GeraudF/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print-base16.c:a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 9-print-comb.c:a program that prints all possible combinations of single-digit numbers.
 100-print-comb3.c:a program that prints all possible different combinations of two digits.
+101-print-comb4.c:a program that prints all possible different combinations of three digits.